SITRUCC/movie-project/README.md

 •	Web scraping data from idmb website in order to be able to fill the missing values in the datasets.
 •	Being able to handle the outliers in the datasets.

-How to install and run the project
+How to install and run the project:
 The steps to be taken in order to install and run the project in one’s terminal:
 	One forks the project  into their own repository.
 	One open their terminal and navigates to the desired folder they want their work to be stored.